Designing a Live Service

 The power of combining quantitative & qualitative

 Our aim throughout the study was to use a combination of qualitative and quantitative data to fully test, experiment, and iterate the concept.
-Our hope was to identify patterns in the qualitative data and then put this data into context by building a rich layer of the stories behind the data points.
-The qualitative insights also helped inform research questions and gain quick insights.
+Our hope was to identify patterns in the quantitative data and then put this data into context by building a rich layer of the stories behind the data points.
+The quantitative insights also helped inform research questions and gain quick insights.

 Our qualitative research was based on traditional people-centred design methods.
 We conducted home interviews with 11 of the users, once at the beginning when they were setting up the service, and once in the middle of the trial.